20 Local government

 Reluctance to change service-delivery models

 Local governments design services to meet local needs.
-However, sometimes there can be a reluctance to change service-delivery models.
+However, there can sometimes be a reluctance to change service-delivery models.
 The dominance of different functions performed by local governments across Australia’s states and territories also influences their capacity to alter service delivery models.
 For instance, social services are often amenable to delivery by non-government providers, while major infrastructure is increasingly provided through public–private partnership (PPP) models.
 The way services have been delivered in the past is a strong predictor of how they will be delivered in the future.
-There is often considerable reluctance to change how things are done due to ‘the uncertainty and management structure costs incurred with a switch of models’.[60]
+There is often considerable reluctance to change how things are done due to ‘the uncertainty and management structure costs incurred with a switch of models’.[77]

 Lamothe, Lamothe and Feiock suggest that ‘in complex and uncertain situations organizational inertia and incrementalism may limit local public officials’ ability to depart radically from past arrangements’.[78]
 This could lead risk-averse managers to prefer the maintenance of existing service-delivery models over potentially superior, but uncertain, alternatives.